 The list of famous poodle owners is almost endless.
 Here are a few you’ll know: Barbara Streisand, Grace Kelly, Joan Collins, Elizabeth Taylor, Shirley Bassey, Audrey Hepburn, Jackie Kennedy, Bob Hope, Marilyn Munroe, Winston Churchill and Cary Grant.

 Toy Poodles love going for rides.
 Whether it’s in a handbag, a car or in the basket of a bicycle, Poodles love being taken places.
 The breed has been rated as one of the best travelling dogs and, surprisingly, don’t require as much maintenance as others.

 A Poodle’s hair doesn’t stop growing, so you’ll need to learn how to give them a haircut.
 Poodles are easily stressed and poor grooming has often resulted in nervous animals and skin irritations.
 Be sure to use only recommended shampoos as well.

 Poodles are naturally very clean, almost odourless animals and absolutely love having baths.
 Their development as a water retriever hunting dog means that they are great swimmers and love getting wet.
 Throw a ball into a swimming pool and watch them go.

 Getting pet insurance for your Toy Poodle will help ensure you can always afford the best vet care for them.
 Bow Wow Meow offers a range of flexible pet insurance options including cover for accidental injury, illness and routine care.

 Wondering how much it would cost to insure your Toy Poodle if you got one?
-It’s quick and easy to get a quote.
+It’s quick and easy to get a pet insurance quote.

 (Note: dogs must be over 8 weeks old to take out insurance, so please enter a birth date to reflect this when getting an indicative quote.)